rohithart/fan-duel/README.md

 - If the depth is higher than the list of depths, the player takes the last position.
 (If there are 3 depths in a position, if we decide to add a new player at depth 100, they will be placed at 4)

 ## Assumptions on Project
+- Angular framework has been chosen for development.
 - Since there is no database involved, there is no persistance of data.
 - Since there is no database, a database service and some dummy data has been created.
 This has only limited functionalities and tests as this is out of scope.
 - Third parties like FlexboxGrid, Angular Material, FontAwesome has been used so as to not re-invent the wheel.